GeoffCox/sterling-svelte/src/routes/(app)/topics/changelog/+page.md

 - Bug: MenuButton callers had no control of Popover placement.
 Fix: Added popoverPlacement to MenuButton to forward to Popover.
 - Bug: ColorPicker did not pass variant to Dropdown.
 Fix: Added variant parameter.
 - Bug: MenuItemDisplay disabled style covered entire page.
 Fix: Added position:relative to base class.
 - Bug: @ctrl/tinycolor export default was used causing issues when using the library from some sandbox sites.
-Fix: Updated to import { TinyColor } rather than default.
+Fix: Updated to import TinyColor rather than default.
 Updated to latest version.
 - Bug: Dialog did not correctly update return value for form submission.
 Fix: Set returnValue before close animation.
 Awaited tick() for state update.
+- Bug: HslColorSliders defaulted to a middle random color.
+Fix: Updated defaults for HslColorSliders to be zeroed.
+- Bug: Slider thumb disappears when disabled and vertical.
+Fix: Adjusted CSS positioning.
+- Feature: Added valueVariant and sliderVariant props to ColorPicker to pass to variants to children.

 ## 1.0.10